wyounas/wyounas.github.io/_posts/2025-12-23-how-to-help-santa-claus-concurrently.md

 ltl mutex_santa { [] !(delivering && consulting) }
 ```

-You might ask why delivering and consulting are true only briefly.
-Delivery and consultation are abstracted to single steps; the boolean flags exist to state and check properties.
+You might wonder why the variables delivering and consulting are set to true only briefly.
+In this model, delivery and consultation are not simulated in detail, they are represented as single abstract steps.
+The boolean flags simply mark the moment when Santa starts a delivery or consultation, so that we can state and check correctness properties.
+Their purpose is not to model time passing, but to make illegal overlaps visible to the model checker.

 Now let’s turn to the liveness property.
 Liveness properties state that something good eventually happens.
 The liveness property we specify is: always, if a request is pending, then eventually Santa will either be delivering toys or consulting with elves.
 This rules out executions where requests remain pending forever without Santa ever doing work.